 Abdominoschisis refers to a split or in the abdominal wall.
 Some authors use the term synonymously with a gastroschisis.
 When the defect continues into the thoracic region it is termed a thoraco-abdominoschisis.
 A large abdominoschisis is considered part of the limb body wall complex 2.

 Abnormal bowel wall attenuation patterns on CT scan can be grouped under five categories:

 fat halo sign

 The first three patterns are seen on contrast studies.

 It is defined as uniform enhancement of th...

-Abnormally thickened endometrium on imaging may occur for a number of reasons which may be categorised based on whether or not they are related to pregnancy.
-Aetiologies may also be classified based on whether the patient is premenopausal or postmenopausal.
+Abnormally thickened endometrium on imaging may occur for a number of reasons which may be categorized based on whether or not they are related to pregnancy.
+Etiologies may also be classified based on whether the patient is premenopausal or postmenopausal.

 Abscesses are focal confined collections of suppurative inflammatory material and can be thought of as having three components 1:

 a central core consisting of necrotic inflammatory cells and local tissue